monish-sr/sync_fifo--verilog/README.md

-# Design and Testbench for Synchronous FIFO using Verilog
+# Design and Testbench for Synchronous FIFO using Verilog (with Testcases)